electrikmilk/astral-desktop/README.md

 # Astral

-Project into machines via web browser 🪐

-**📣 WIP**

-It is built on a Vue/Laravel stack currently.
+Astral is a web desktop built on a Vue/Laravel stack that allows you to project into a remote machine via web browser.

+**📣 WIP 📣**

 ## Current Use Case